bbennett80/birdnetlib/docs/api.md

 print(recording.detections)
 ```

-All recording classes can accept an optional lat, lon and date arguments, which will limit the detections to species to those predicted to be included.
+All recording classes can accept optional `lat`, `lon`, and `date` arguments, which filter detections to species predicted to be present at that location and time.
+This filtering is equivalent to using the `--lat`, `--lon`, and `--week` arguments in BirdNET-Analyzer’s `analyzer.py` script.

 ```python
 from birdnetlib import Recording